bitsofcotton/NAND/README.md

 * * * * name(name = val, ...)
 * * * no return mnemonic, instead of them, reserved "res" variable.
 * * * * from awesome embedded C language.
-* * * on function call, pass const type to type causes auto makeing instance.
+* * * on function call, pass const type to type causes auto making instance.
 * * * export exports the function, also prevent to be inlined.
 * Special characters
 * * Int